Save up to 57% with group discounts and get dedicated guest support.

 The Theatre Royal Drury Lane Seating Plan will help you find the best seats in the theatre.

-Available facilities: Lifts, washrooms on every floor except the Balcony, gift shop, bar.
+Available facilities: gift shop, Lifts, washrooms on every floor except the Balcony, bar.

 Accessibility: guide dogs allowed, step-free access, Step-free Access, wheelchair access to all floors except the Balcony, access hosts for visually impaired customers, Special Access Performances (audio-described and captioned performances), accessible washrooms